Jump to main content

 In Groove Agent, you can edit both the sounds and the patterns that are used by your drum tracks.
 Instrument sounds can be accessed via the instrument pads.
 The pattern or style that is played can be edited via the pattern pads.

-Browsing for MIDI Patterns and Styles
+Assigning MIDI Patterns and Styles to Pattern Pads

 The Load panel allows you to browse for patterns and styles and assign them to the pattern pads.